 1. Benefits of SOCSO

 SOCSO was incorporated to provide assistance both medically and financially to employees that have had their abilities reduced or incapacitated due to accidents or diseases.
-They also provide assistance to the dependants of employees if they die through pensions.
+They also provide assistance to the dependents of employees if they die through pensions.

 The benefits under this scheme are divided into the Employment Injury Scheme and the Invalidity Pension Scheme.

 Employment Injury Scheme Benefits

 This scheme provides coverage and protection for employees who suffer from employment injury.

 - Medical benefits

 Also important to note that employees that have stopped contributing to SOCSO might still be covered if they fulfil certain conditions.
 A fact that has gone unnoticed by many.